athomasq/athomasq.github.io/investing/investing-in-public-appendices/constructing-coherent-portfolio.md

 <img src="/assets/img/portfolio-parameters.jpg" class="image">

 I now have a framework that imposes some degree of investment discipline.
+More than anything else, it helps me be internally consistent, across time and across companies.
 I think this has been the biggest single change in my approach in recent times.